Roshan18git/SR-FLIPFLOP-USING-CASE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:MANIKANDAN M RegisterNumber:212224040183
+Developed by:Roshan G RegisterNumber:212223040176
 */
 ~~~
 module EXP6(S,R,clk,Q,Qbar);